Estimation of an Optomechanical Parameter via Weak Value Amplification: Abstract

 \section{Abstract}

-In this article we present an experimental proposal for quantum enhanced estimation of optomechanical parameters.
-The precision of the estimation is improved by using the technique of weak value amplification, which can enlarge the radiation pressure effect of a single-photon on a nano/micro mechanical oscillator.
-This task is accomplished by using two interferometric setups.
-Single-photon pulses are sent through one interferometer, producing a maximally path entangled state which drives the cavity optomechanical system.
-The photons are then postselected in one of the detectors in the output.
-A second interferometer, whose operation is triggered by every successful postselection, performs an optical measurement of the phase shift generated by the optomechanical system on a classical beam, which encodes the information of the optomechanical parameters.
-In the presence of fully time-correlated noise, we show that the Fisher information is improved as compared to a standard measurement that employs no postselection.
+In this article we present an experimental proposal for the estimation of an optomechanical parameter in the presence of noise.
+The estimation is based on the technique of weak value amplification which can enlarge the radiation pressure effect of a single photon on a mechanical oscillator.
+In our setup we show that the weak value amplification technique is preferable for the estimation over a method that relies on a strong measurement with postselection, because the first method does not require a good prior knowledge of the parameter we wish to estimate, while both strategies reach the same level of precision from a Fisher information perspective.
+In the presence of strongly correlated noise the weak value amplification method is preferable, from a Fisher information perspective, than a standard measurement strategy that does not employ postselection and that is affected by the same type of noise.